 9. Educational Robots

 Educational robots are designed to teach and engage students in interactive learning.
-They can be programmed for hands-on learning in schools and educational institutions.
+These robotics applications can be programmed for hands-on learning in schools and educational institutions.
 Robotic toys and STEM kits are designed to introduce children to robotics and coding concepts playfully and educationally.

 10. Humanoid Robots

 Humanoid robots are designed to resemble and mimic human appearance and behavior to a certain extent.
-These robots are built with a human body structure, including a head, torso, arms, and legs, which allows them to interact with humans more familiarly and naturally.
+These AI in robotics solutions are built with a human body structure, including a head, torso, arms, and legs, which allows them to interact with humans more familiarly and naturally.

 For example, Atlas is a humanoid robot developed by Boston Dynamics.
 It is designed for search and rescue operations, capable of walking, running, and climbing stairs.